SaberMirzaei/Alloy-Model-of-MCA/README.md

 	from the "Execute" menu, the corresponding assertion can be selected and checked.

 	step3: If and assertion/model has any counter example/instance, it can be depicted using the "Show" button.
-In case that the a counter example/instance does not exist the user will be notified that "No counter example exists" on the message panel on the right.
+In case that a counter example/instance does not exist the user will be notified that "No counter example exists" on the message panel on the right.